VSP 1 - VSP Leaflet for Veterans

 At the Trust, we recognise the sacrifice that you as UK service men and women have made and we are working hard to establish the support and treatment you deserve.

-We are fully committed to our obligations under the Armed Forces Covenant and we offer specialist treatment for trauma as well as common mental health issues.
+We are fully committed to our obligations under the Armed Forces Covenant and we offer specialist treatment for military and other trauma as well as common mental health issues.
 We have established links with local and national military charities to raise awareness and improve communication, coordination and understanding of the particular challenges that you and your families can encounter as ex-service personnel.
-In addition, we work closely with the Armed Forces Community Covenants in Suffolk and Norfolk.
+We work closely with the Armed Forces Community Covenants in Suffolk and Norfolk.
+Our

-The VSP aims to provide veterans with the discipline and skills to better manage life, day-to-day.
+The VSP has been operational since 2014, and is well-established.
+It aims to provide veterans with the discipline and skills to better manage life, day-to-day.

-This cognitive based therapy (CBT) group has been developed by a veteran, a clinical psychologist and a mindfulness practitioner/trainer.
+This cognitive based therapy (CBT) group was developed by a veteran, a clinical psychologist and a mindfulness practitioner/trainer.

 What are the aims of the group?

-The group will explore different options, help you find new ways forward and help you to
+The group will explore different options flexibly, help you find new ways forward and to:

-You will also benefit from the support of others who have had similar experiences.
+You will also benefit from the support of other veterans who have had similar experiences.

 What is covered in the group sessions?

-The sessions will explore the psychological mechanics of PTSD, helping you develop a greater sense of control and stability in your life.
+The sessions will explore the psychological mechanics of PTSD and possible links to other psychological and physical symptoms, helping you develop a greater sense of control and stability in your life.
 They also aim to:

 What commitment is required?